Ghana: Social Transformation and Cultural Expression

 Explore Ghana’s rich cultural heritage and contemporary society.
 Engage with Ghanaian scholars, writers, and artists.

-A country renowned for its dynamic cultural expressions, Ghana boasts an outstanding artistic heritage that manifests itself in all aspects of performance and craft.
+A country of approximately 20 million people, Ghana boasts an outstanding artistic heritage that manifests itself in all aspects of cultural performance and craftworks.
 Students explore this rich heritage through deep and meaningful engagement with Ghanaian scholars, artists, dancers, musicians, painters, sculptors, weavers, writers, and other in-country experts.
-Interdisciplinary coursework, in the classroom and in the field, reveals to students the historical and contemporary circumstances that have shaped Ghanaian society and the artistic outputs of this complex and highly diverse West African country.
+Interdisciplinary coursework, held in the classroom and in the field, reveals to students the historical and contemporary circumstances that have shaped Ghanaian society and the artistic outputs of this complex and highly diverse West African country.

 - University of Ghana